riganti/dotvvm-docs/Pages/concepts/viewmodels/server-side-viewmodel-cache.md

 > This feature is new in **DotVVM 2.4**.

-Thi **server-side viewmodel cache** can dramatically reduce the amount of data transferred between the server and the client.
+The **server-side viewmodel cache** can dramatically reduce the amount of data transferred between the server and the client.

 ## Principle